-Diversified Ownership Structure: CGIF's initial capital of USD700 million was contributed by ADB and various ASEAN + 3 (China, Japan and South Korea) sovereign nations, several of which are highly rated.
-The funds were used to form CGIF to support the development of ASEAN + 3 capital markets.
-The contributors have committed to raise CGIF's paid-in capital to USD1.2 billion by end-2023.
+Diversified Ownership Structure: CGIF's paid-in capital increased to USD1.158 billion by August 2023, with authorised capital of USD1.2 billion.
+The company's capital was contributed by AsDB and various ASEAN + 3 (China, Japan and South Korea) nations, several of which are highly rated, and was used to form CGIF to support the development of ASEAN + 3 capital markets.